OpenCommerce-xyz/LICENCE.pay/README.md

 # License.pay - Monetize Your Github

-**License.pay** is a licensing format that enables monetization of open-source software strictly for AI usage.
+[**License.pay**](https://vercel.com/open-commerce/licence-pay-app) is a licensing format that enables monetization of open-source software strictly for AI usage.
 It allows developers to set clear terms for code usage by AI while ensuring fair compensation.

 ## Three Simple Steps

 1. **Use OpenCommerce SDK**
-   Integrate our SDK to start receiving payments from AI agents
+   Integrate our SDK to open an account and start receiving payments from AI agents.

 2. **Create LICENSE.pay**
-   Use our [wizard](https://licence-pay-app.vercel.app/) to generate your custom license file
+   Use our [wizard](https://licence-pay-app.vercel.app/) to generate your custom license file.

 3. **Add to GitHub**
-   Place LICENSE.pay in your repository root
+   Place LICENSE.pay in your repository root.

 ## Quick Start